Keyboard shortcuts

 The category-theory reading is:

-objects + morphisms + composition + laws
+objects + morphisms + products + composition + laws

 Reading Path

-After the core pipeline, Functors, Naturality, Monoids, and Chain Rule introduces reusable structure, and Seven Sketches Through Rust widens the same style to applied category theory.
-The Exercises, Glossary, References, and Transformer Roadmap are there for practice, review, deeper reading, and the path toward attention.
+After the core pipeline, Functors, Naturality, Monoids, and Chain Rule introduces reusable structure, and Seven Sketches Through Rust widens the method to applied category theory.

 What To Remember